-We spent Sunday hanging out at my parent’s house before firing up the grill for steaks for dinner.
-I tell you what, between the Homemade Brat Burgers, Mother’s Day grill out, last night’s dinner, and the Asian Grilled Chicken with Snap Pea Slaw recipe that I’m sharing with you today – we have used our grill more in the past month than we did ALL last summer.
-I have found a totally new appreciation for quick cooking, smoky grilled dinners that come with big flavor and minimal clean up, including this bright and healthy chicken recipe.
+I’m so happy to report that we have used our grill more in the past month than we did ALL last summer.
+The latest dish to grace our grill grates?
+Asian Grilled Chicken with Snap Pea Slaw.
+I’ve found a totally new appreciation for quick cooking, smoky grilled dinners that come with big flavor and minimal clean up, including this bright and healthy chicken recipe!

 First thing’s first, check out the colors in this dish!
 I’m so excited to start eating like it’s SUMMER, aka easily eating the rainbow.